MicrosoftDocs/dynamics365smb-docs-pr.nb-no/business-central/faqs-map-edocuments.md

 Hvis du vil ha mer informasjon om språk, kan du gå til [Hva er begrensningene for samsvarshjelp for e-dokumenter?
 Hvordan kan brukere minimere virkningen av begrensningene for samsvarshjelp for e-dokumenter når de bruker systemet?](#what-are-the-limitations-of-e-documents-matching-assistance-how-can-users-minimize-the-impact-of-the-e-documents-matching-assistance-limitations-when-using-the-system).

-## <a name="what-operational-factors-and-settings-allow-for-effective-and-responsible-use-of-the-feature"></a>Hvilke driftsfaktorer og innstillinger gjør at det går an å bruke funksjonen på en effektiv og ansvarlig måte?
+## Hvilke driftsfaktorer og innstillinger gjør at det går an å bruke funksjonen på en effektiv og ansvarlig måte?

 Copilot supplerer tildelingsalgoritmen som [!INCLUDE [prod_short](includes/prod_short.md)] allerede gir og tildeler linjene som algoritmen ikke gjorde.

-### <a name="what-is-expected-of-end-users-while-using-e-documents-matching-assistance"></a>Hva forventes av sluttbrukere når de bruker samsvarshjelp for e-dokumenter?
+### Hva forventes av sluttbrukere når de bruker samsvarshjelp for e-dokumenter?

 <!--Not sure that this is the right content for this section.
 Seems like it belongs more in the overview article because it's more related to how to use the feature-->